 \subsection{Participation and Decentralization}

 For its first two years, Queer in AI had a hierarchical structure, with a president and officers.
 However, organizing and governance of grassroots communities, and especially queer communities, presents unique challenges.
 Queer people are incredibly diverse, and choosing one or even a group of queer people to represent the community as a whole is reductive and impossible.
 This is also difficult for the organizers, with high-profile queer activists and organizers frequently facing targeted harassment campaigns, and Queer in AI organizers frequently reporting lack of time, external support, or recognition for volunteering (Figure~\ref{fig:organizer_challenges}).
-Queer in AI thus adopted a decentralized organizing structure, encouraging broad participation.
-Following the principle that organizing in Queer in AI should be the same as participating in the Queer in AI community with minimal barriers and distinctions between volunteers and community members.
+Queer in AI thus adopted a decentralized organizing structure, to encourage broad participation.
+Queer in AI minimizes distinctions between organizers and members to encourage the entire community to participate in organizing.
 Most volunteer coordination occurs in the same Slack channel as is used for community discussion, calls for help or feedback on programs mixed with memes, introductions, personal news, and discussions of travel or pets.
 Of the 49 active Slack channels only 4, where personally identifiable information is discussed, are not public.
 Openness and embedding in the community increase transparency and accountability: any community member can view organizing discussions and join in, with no more barrier to entry than joining a Slack channel.
 It also helps provide the connection and joy for which 75\% of its organizers joined Queer in AI (Figure~\ref{fig:organizer_motivation}).
-It also makes it easier for community members' areas and levels of engagement to ebb and flow over time without losing their connection to the community.
+Fluidity between member and organizer also makes it easier for community members' areas and levels of engagement to ebb and flow over time without losing their connection to the community.